 Gorman engages with numerous quite important themes in this poem.
 They include America as a country and as an idea, suffering and fear, as well as hope and strength.
 The last two are the best parts of the country, traits that come out when the country is facing its worst moments, such as in the wake of Hurricane Harvey and the heroic acts of people like Jesus Contreras.
 There are also moments of fear and suffering, such as in Boston after the Boston Marathon bombings, in Charlottesville, and in the hearts of Dreamers who fear for their place in the United States.

 Structure and Form

-‘In This Place (An American Lyric)’ by Amanda Gorman is a ninety-eight line poem that is contained within a single stanza of text.
+‘In This Place (An American Lyric)’ by Amanda Gorman is a ninety-eight-line poem that is contained within a single stanza of text.
 The poet did not choose to arrange the lines with any specific rhyme scheme or metrical pattern.
-Instead, the lines make use of rhyme at times, and at other times are devoid of it.
-For example, lines sixty-seven through seventy-four in which the poet uses the same end sound at the end of each line.
+Instead, the lines make use of rhyme at times and at other times are devoid of it.
+For example, in lines sixty-seven through seventy-four in which, the poet uses the same end sound at the end of each line.
 There are also examples of half-rhyme scattered throughout the poem.
-For instance, “footfalls” and “halls” in line two as well as “burned” and “reborn” in line ten.
+For instance, “footfalls” and “halls” in line two, as well as “burned” and “reborn” in line ten.

 Gorman makes use of several literary devices in ‘In This Place (An American Lyric).’
 These include but are not limited to alliteration, enjambment, and allusion.
 The latter is one of the most important literary devices at work in the piece, as it is in other poems that she’s completed.
 There are numerous examples of allusions in this poem, ones that are tied to recent American history and tragedy.
 This includes the Boston Marathon bombing, the Unite the Right protest and march in Charlottesville, Virginia, and the devastation of Hurricane Harvey in East Texas.